Grumpy Finance Market Capitalization Hits $3.17 Million (GRUMPY)

-Grumpy Finance (GRUMPY) traded flat against the dollar during the 24 hour period ending at 11:00 AM E.T. on July 7th.
-One Grumpy Finance coin can now be purchased for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Grumpy Finance has a market cap of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.
-In the last seven days, Grumpy Finance has traded flat against the dollar.
+Grumpy Finance (GRUMPY) traded flat against the U.S. dollar during the one day period ending at 22:00 PM ET on July 11th.
+During the last seven days, Grumpy Finance has traded flat against the U.S. dollar.
+One Grumpy Finance coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+Grumpy Finance has a market capitalization of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.